BitGo/bitgo-cli/README.md

 $ bitgo util recoverbch --test
 This tool will help you construct a transaction to recover BCH mistakenly sent to a non-SegWit BTC address.
 ================================================================================
-Please enter the wallet ID the faulty transaction originated from: 5a21bb7d65662fd407b07ae280c211cf Please enter the wallet ID of the BTC wallet that received the funds: 5a21bbe965662fd407b07e3f794d4a8b Please enter the transaction ID of your faulty transaction: 842a9193cca39e4e4f5e7db43a402ccf93661b35f8a9df26f40aeddf27644c36 Please enter the address you wish to recover your BCH to: 2NEv4PivtrqShHdnA6y6eC2QkeHh4YijZED
+Please enter the wallet ID of the BTC wallet that received the funds: 5a21bbe965662fd407b07e3f794d4a8b Please enter the transaction ID of your faulty transaction: 842a9193cca39e4e4f5e7db43a402ccf93661b35f8a9df26f40aeddf27644c36 Please enter the address you wish to recover your BCH to: 2NEv4PivtrqShHdnA6y6eC2QkeHh4YijZED